Allergies

 Allergy testing

-These blood tests to help identify any particular allergen that is causing your allergy symptoms are widely available.
-They are often used alongside or instead of skin prick testing.
-However the results are not immediate and it may take days or weeks to get the results.
+Serum-specific IgE testing.
+These blood tests help identify a particular allergen that is causing your allergy symptoms.
+However it may take days or weeks to get the results.
 Serum-specific IgE testing may be more appropriate when skin prick testing is not possible, or when skin prick testing gives uncertain results.

+Patch testing.
 This form of testing is used for cases of skin allergies.
 This is called contact dermatitis - a condition in which people develop patches of eczema (dermatitis) as a reaction to certain substances (allergens) that the skin is in contact with.
-This includes certain metals, plastics and rubbers, and chemicals found in products applied to the skin.

 Allergic reaction treatment